 3 RESULTS AND DISCUSSION

-The Results from table 3 show that the daily average voltage and power generated for the solar panel without the presence of impurities is higher than for the photovoltaic module with impurity.
+The Results from table 3 shows that the daily average voltage and power generated for the solar panel without the presence of impurities is higher than for the photovoltaic module with impurity.
 The reason for this is because the solar panel with impurities interfered with the incident sunlight, thus scattering the light path for direct penetration.
 The Solar panel with continuous cleaning produces a daily average Power of 217.87W while the solar panel without cleaning produces a daily average Power of 199.39W.
 The daily average percentage reduction in power observed during the duration of the study was 8.48%, and it was due to the dust deposits on the surface of the solar panel that were not cleaned.
 The observed power reduction during the period of study may also be affected by the Climatic condition at the time the sampling was carried out.

 Fig 1: Average voltage with and without cleaning.